 From time-to-time, the Company has been named in and subject to various proceedings and claims in connection with its business.
 The Company may in the future become involved in litigation in the ordinary course of business, including litigation that could be material to its business.
 The Company considers all claims, if any, on a quarterly basis and, based on known facts, assesses whether potential losses are considered reasonably possible, probable and estimable.
 Based upon this assessment, the Company then evaluates disclosure requirements and whether to accrue for such claims in its consolidated financial statements.
-The Company reviewed at least quarterly and are adjusted to reflect the impacts of negotiations, settlements, rulings, advice of legal counsel and other information and events pertaining to a particular case.
+The Company records a provision for a liability when it is both probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
+These provisions are reviewed at least quarterly and are adjusted to reflect the impacts of negotiations, settlements, rulings, advice of legal counsel and other information and events pertaining to a particular case.
 As of December 31, 2022, the Company was not involved in any lawsuits, therefore there were no material losses which were probable or reasonably possible.